indygreg/PyOxidizer/docs/faq.rst

 (typically a temporary directory or a FUSE filesystem like SquashFS).
 What ``PyOxidizer`` does is expose the ``.py``/``.pyc`` modules data to the Python interpreter via a Python extension module built-in to the binary.
-In addition, the ``importlib._bootstrap_external`` module (which is *frozen* into ``libpython``) is replaced by a modified version that defines a custom module importer capable of loading Python modules from the in-memory data structures exposed from the built-in extension module.

-The custom ``importlib_bootstrap_external`` frozen module trick is probably the most novel technical achievement of ``PyOxidizer``.
-Other Python distribution tools are encouraged to steal this idea!
+During Python interpreter initialization, a custom Rust-implemented Python importer is registered and takes over all imports.
+Requests for modules are serviced from the parsed data structure defining known modules.

-Following the *Documentation* link for the
+Follow the *Documentation* link for the
 `pyembed <https://crates.io/crates/pyembed>`_ crate for an overview of how the in-memory import machinery works.